canonical/kafka-operator/docs/tutorial/use-kafka-connect.md

 ### Check current deployment

-Up to this point, we should have 3 units of Charmed Apache Kafka application.
+Up to this point, we should have three units of Charmed Apache Kafka application.
 That means the `juju status` command should show an output similar to the following:

 ```text
 Model     Controller        Cloud/Region         Version  SLA          Timestamp